 - National promotion creative optimized to include dealer-level information and calls to action

-With the Ansira platform, stores across Metro by T-Mobile’s dealer network were able to easily apply their available co-op marketing funds to individual dealer-level display campaigns.
+With the Ansira platform, stores across the brand’s dealer network were able to easily apply their available co-op marketing funds to individual dealer-level display campaigns.
 Ansira enabled the client to target their desired audience within hyper-local geofenced areas by servicing local-to-national promotions encouraging consumers to visit their nearest brick-and-mortar dealer locations.

 By measuring store visits through local display ads, Ansira provided the client with CPSV data at the individual dealer level in easily accessible marketing analytics dashboards.

-After three months of live local store-level campaigns, Metro by T-Mobile was spending $100,000+ across 100+ individual campaigns at a $29 cost per store visit.
+After three months of live local store-level campaigns, the telecom brand was spending $100,000+ across 100+ individual campaigns at a $29 cost per store visit.
 Estimating that 1 out of 10 store visit converts, that’s a $290 customer acquisition cost — 17% less than the industry average for other wireless carriers!